nevmyvaka-s-massmediagroup/orders-test/README.md

 ## Note

-Also implemented select and selectAll list functionality The recommended library (Material) was used and customized I chosed material ui styling guide insted SASS in this project, I think this is the most suitable solution, to avoid unnecessary dependencies.
+- Also implemented select and selectAll list functionality
+- The recommended library (Material) was used and customized
+- I chosed material ui styling guide instead SASS in this project, I think this is the most suitable solution, to avoid redundant dependencies.